thawn/abstracts-explorer/docs/api/rag.md

 ## MCP Clustering Tools Integration

-**NEW in v0.1.0**: RAGChat now integrates with MCP clustering tools, allowing the LLM to automatically analyze conference topics, trends, and developments.
+**Coming in v0.3.0**: RAGChat now integrates with MCP clustering tools, allowing the LLM to automatically analyze conference topics, trends, and developments.

 ### What Are MCP Tools?